United States Lighthouse Service: 1910–1917

 In 1910, 11,713 aids to navigation of all types were around the country.
 Congress abolished the U.S. Light-House Board and created the Bureau of Lighthouses under the Department of Commerce.

-The Board had hired a number of civilians and many of these experienced people took over the roles that the military officers had been playing.
+The board had hired a number of civilians, and many of these experienced people took over the roles that the military officers had been playing.
 Though initially called inspectors, the civilian heads of the districts changed their titles to superintendent.
 Also at this time, the placement of aids to navigation along rivers had become the responsibility of the Lighthouse Service, and many of these aids were tended on a part-time basis by local citizens called lamp lighters and lamp attendants.

-President William Taft selected George R. Putnam to head the new bureau and he gained the title "Commissioner of Lighthouses."
-For 25 years, Putnam headed the bureau and during his administration, navigational aids saw a substantial increase.
+President William Taft selected George R. Putnam to head the new bureau and he gained the title "Commissioner of Lighthouses".
+For 25 years, Putnam headed the bureau and during his administration, navigational aids had a substantial increase.
 New technology was incorporated into the bureau's work, particularly in the area of electric aids and some automation using electricity.
-Though the number of aids to navigation increased substantially during Putnam's reign from 11,713 to 24,000, mostly buoys and small lights, arguably two of his most significant achievements were the passage of the Retirement Act for lighthouse personnel in 1918 and the introduction in 1921 of the radiobeacon as an aid to navigation.
+Though the number of aids to navigation increased substantially during Putnam's reign from 11,713 to about 24,000, mostly buoys and small lights, arguably two of his most significant achievements were the passage of the Retirement Act for lighthouse personnel in 1918 and the introduction in 1921 of the radio beacon as an aid to navigation.
 This new technology permitted a reduction of over 800 employees during Putnam's 25 years as head of the bureau.